opinsys/backbone.sharedcollection/README.md

 });
 ```

-Sync errors will be emited as `syncerror` events in SharedCollection instances.
+Synchronization errors will be emited as `syncerror` events in SharedCollection instances.

 ```javascript
 collection.bind("syncerror", function(model, method, err) {